idembele70/todo/documentation/specification.md

 ##### Preconditions:

-- The user is navigating through the application or manually entering a URL in the browser's address bar.
+- The user has the application open in the browser.

 ##### Nominal Process: